scotws/Cthulhu-Scheme/README.md

 ## More detail please

 At the moment this is pre-alpha software, which means that it will assemble and probably even run on a good day, but won't do anything useful yet.
+Actually, pretty much the only thing it will do at this point is echo bools, strings, some number types, oh and you can actually quit with `(exit)`.
 Part of this is because I am using this project to get familiar with the 64tass assembler (see http://tass64.sourceforge.net/#conditional-assembly) so there are a lot of moving parts at the moment.

 Honestly, you might want to come back in a few months.

-Note that the testing suite is still very primitive - all it does is run a bunch of commands, and if it doesn't crash, all is well.
+Note that the testing suite is also still very primitive - all it does is run a bunch of commands, and if it doesn't crash, all is well.
 This will be updated once we get more commands going.

 ## Even more detail pretty please